 This is one of over 100 articles in the author’s Astronomy Digest.

 One simply then browses to select the image to be sharpened – a 16 bit monochrome or RGB Tiff.
-(It currently says that only monochrome Tiffs are acceptable.
-This is no longer true.)
 It advises one to select unsharpened, calibrated, files.

 The program then works away with a gradually filling task bar.
 When complete it shows thumbnails of both the unsharpened and sharpened images.
 The ‘Download Sharpened File’ box at the base of the program window is simply clicked upon to save the sharpened image in the desired folder.
 One must select the folder in which it is to be saved (it is not necessarily that from where the image has been selected) and append ‘.tiff’ to the filename before saving.